 Small businesses don’t have time to waste.
 Unfocused meetings and tedious follow up on projects can drain your energy and your bank account.
 How do you regain control without micro-managing your team?
 Typically, the problem isn’t the project planning, it’s in the follow up.
 Having the right small business project management tools is critical.

-To keep your team on track, we put together our 5 best small business project management tips and tools to keep your team on task.
+To keep your team on track, we put together our 5 best small business project management tips and tools.

 1. Use a file sharing site.

-Stop sending document back and forth via email.
-Store your documents in a central location.
+Stop sending documents back and forth via email.
+Store your documents in one central location like the cloud.
 Project files can be stored on a cloud file storage site like:

 2. Use small business project management software.

 Today, there are dozens of affordable cloud-based small business software project management tools to choose from.
 Some of the more popular ones include:

 Your project management can often link to the files you have stored on your file sharing site.
 Using the right project management software for communications will reduce the back-and-forth of trying to find the most recent version of “that one document” and sifting through hundreds of email messages to try to remember what was said and who is responsible.